zoff-kollektiv/cifar/data/pages/home/sanctions.md

 ---
-title: Why did the EU impose sanctions and how do they work?
+title: How do misappropriation sanctions work?
-buttonLabel: Read more
+buttonLabel: Find out more
 buttonLink: /about/
-checklistTitle: Pre-requisites of the EU misappropriation sanctions
-checklist:
-  - High levels of corruption in a country that threaten the rule of law
-  - Foreign policy crisis
-  - Availability of the stolen assets on the EU territory
-  - Sudden take-over of power, revolution where the old regime is ousted
 sort: 1
 ---
-Following the revolutions in 2011 and 2014 Tunisia, Egypt, and Ukraine, the Council of the European Union imposed misappropriation sanctions on corrupt members of the previous regimes.
-EU member states then froze assets (bank accounts, properties, cars) of former presidents, their families and business partners.
+Following the revolutions in 2011 in Tunisia and Egypt and 2014 in Ukraine, the Council of the European Union imposed misappropriation sanctions on persons suspected of corruption from the ousted regimes.
+These require that any assets relating to persons on the list, including houses and bank accounts, are frozen in all EU Member States.